-(w) Cash Flow Statement:
+(w) Statement of Cash Flow:

-Cash flows are reported using the indirect method, whereby profit before tax is adjusted for the effects of transactions of non-cash nature and any deferrals or accruals of past or future cash receipts or payments.
+The statement of Cash flows is reported using the indirect method, whereby profit before tax is adjusted for the effects of transactions of non-cash nature and any deferrals or accruals of past or future cash receipts or payments.
 The cash flows from operating, investing and financing activities of the Company are segregated based on the available information.